 Prior information on the program, including legacy documentation, can be accessed through previously archived versions of this site.

-The North Carolina State Archives and the State Library of North Carolina, divisions within the Department of Cultural Resources, operate with legislative mandates to preserve state government information and make it accessible to the citizens of North Carolina (G.S.
+The State Archives and State Library of North Carolina, divisions within the Department of Natural and Cultural Resources, operate with legislative mandates to preserve state government information and make it accessible to the citizens of North Carolina (G.S.
 121-2, G.S.
 125-11.5 - 11.13, G.S.
 132-1b).
-The North Carolina State Government Web Site Archives (WSA) is a joint project in which the Archives and Library are working together to fulfill these mandates by providing archiving, preservation, and access services for websites and social media content produced and maintained by North Carolina state agencies.
+The North Carolina State Government Web Site Archives and Access Program helps fulfill these mandates by providing archiving, preservation, and access services for websites and social media content produced and maintained by North Carolina state agencies.